amaralc/career-and-team-roles/README.md

 [<- Index](#table-of-contents)

+- Kiessling, C. and Fabry, G. (2021, March 15).
+What is communicative competence and how can it be acquired?, PubMed Central (PMC).
+Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7994879/
 - Skelton, M. and Pais, M. (2019).
 Team Topologies: Organizing Business and Technology Teams for Fast Flow.
 - Kniberg, H., & Ivarsson, A. (2012).
 Scaling Agile @ Spotify with Tribes, Squads, Chapters & Guilds.
 - Hardy, A.-C. (2020, March 22).
 Agile Team Organisation: Squads, Chapters, Tribes and Guilds, Medium.
 Retrieved from https://achardypm.medium.com/agile-team-organisation-squads-chapters-tribes-and-guilds-80932ace0fdc